up-streamer/AnalogNetFeedBack/README.md

 It Also has a server which handles the values in and out to a very simple web page.
 Think of it as one more example using the techincs shown on the book "Getting Started with the Internet of Things by Cuno Pfister"

+The AnalogNetFeedBack.zip file contains all the project files for Netduino 2 plus firmware 4.3.1 in Visual Studio 2012 environment.

 More infos at: tipsforiot.wordpress.com